afsc-assessments/ebswp_2023/doc/EBSpollock.md

 past assessments, this uncertainty counted as a type of process error (but with somewhat subjective approach to specifying the degree of variability allowed).
 A new method under development (Monnahan et al. in prep) provides a new method that explicitly models the vertical distribution of fish in discrete, spatially-correlated depth strata.
 This model accounts for vertically-overlapping gears and is informed by both acoustic and bottom trawl data sets simultaneously.
 These capabilities were added to the spatio-temporal standardization software VAST (Thorson 2019) which provides a convenient analysis platform and allows inclusion of temporal smoothing and environmental covariates, among other features.
 Spatial patterns of pollock density for some selected years are shown in Fig.
-\ref{fig:layer1} and the relative availability to the gear types is shown in Fig. \ref{fig:layer2}).
+\ref{fig:cole1} and the relative availability to the gear types is shown in Fig. \ref{fig:cole2}).
 As the results become available, a model configuration using the combined index will be meshed as a direct alternative survey data series fitting (e.g., by explicitly modeling survey availability).

 This new study prompted an evaluation of the degree to which BTS selectivity (and effectively, catchability/availability) is allowed to vary over time.
-As before, the ascending slope and age at 50% selected were modeled as independent random walk processes with a penalty (or prior constraint or smoothness regularization) specified to balance fitting composition and trend data from all sources reasonably.
+As before, the two parameters governing the ascending slope and age at 50\% selected were modeled as random walk processes with a penalty (or prior constraint) specified to balance fitting composition and trend data from all sources reasonably.

-A table showing the trade-offs in different model component fits shows that the degree of penalty can be relatively small (high CV on random-walk variability) without much repercussion on fitting different data components (e.g., the standard deviation of the normalized residuals (SDNR) scores are near 1.0 and not below (which would indicate over-fitting).
+Profiling on the selectivity change constraint showed that, as parameterized via logistic parameters, a relatively high process error variance term (low penalty) still indicated that the model was not overfitting  different data components (e.g., the standard deviation of the normalized residuals (SDNR) scores are near 1.0 and not below (which would indicate over-fitting; Table \ref{tab:mod_prof_fits}.).

- xxx Table \ref{tab:mgt_quants}).
+This provided some objective justification for this specification and is illustrated with the availability study (\ref{fig:q_sens}.).
+The impact of the assumption to allow effective catchability to vary appears to be conservative, with more constraining selectivity changes resulting in higher spawning stock biomass estimates (Fig. \ref{fig:q_sens}.).

-The fit to the early Japanese fishery CPUE data (Low and Ikeda 1980) is consistent with the estimated population trends for this period (Fig.
+The fit to the early Japanese fishery CPUE data (Low and Ikeda 1980) was consistent with the estimated population trends for this period (Fig.
 \ref{fig:mod_cpue_fit}).
-The model fits the fishery- independent index from the 2006--2018 AVO data well indicating a downward trend since 2016 (Fig.
+The model fits the fishery- independent index from the 2006--2019 AVO data well indicating a downward trend since 2015 but stabilizing compared to 2018 values (Fig. \ref{fig:mod_avo_fit}).
-\ref{fig:mod_avo_fit}).
-The fits to the bottom-trawl survey biomass (the density-dependent corrected series) appear to be reasonable (Fig.
+The fits to the bottom-trawl survey biomass (the density-dependent corrected series) were reasonable (Fig.
 \ref{fig:mod_bts_biom}).
-Similarly, the fits to the  acoustic-trawl survey biomass series is consistent with the specified observation uncertainty (Fig.
+Similarly, the fits to the  acoustic-trawl survey biomass series was consistent with the specified observation uncertainty (Fig.
 \ref{fig:mod_ats_biom}).

 The estimated parameters and standard errors are provided